TeSingleton/dont-mess-it-up/README.md

 The assignment is to refactor code for a companies web page without changing the functionality.
+The project is available on my Github.
+(It is still in progress, I have recenently found an issuem with deploying the page via Safari.)

 # Hi, I'm Svante' (Suh-Von-Tay)! 👋